Overv/VulkanTutorial/03_Drawing_a_triangle/01_Presentation/01_Swap_chain.md

-The images were created by the implementation for the swap chain and they will be automatically cleaned up once the swap chain has been destroyed, therefore we don't need a deleter here.
+The images were created by the implementation for the swap chain and they will be automatically cleaned up once the swap chain has been destroyed, therefore we don't need to add any cleanup code.

 I'm adding the code to retrieve the handles to the end of the `createSwapChain` function, right after the `vkCreateSwapchainKHR` call.
 Retrieving them is very